The Fountainhead: Howard Roark

 Rand's stated goal in writing fiction was to portray her vision of an ideal man.
 The character of Howard Roark, the protagonist of The Fountainhead, was the first instance where she believed she had achieved this.
 Roark embodies Rand's egoistic moral ideals, especially the virtues of independence and integrity.

 The character of Roark was at least partly inspired by American architect Frank Lloyd Wright.
 Rand described the inspiration as limited to specific ideas he had about architecture and "the pattern of his career".
 She denied that Wright had anything to do with the philosophy expressed by Roark or the events of the plot.
 Rand's denials have not stopped commentators from claiming stronger connections between Wright and Roark.
 Wright equivocated about whether he thought Roark was based on him, sometimes implying that he did, at other times denying it.
-Wright biographer Ada Louise Huxtable described significant differences between Wright's philosophy and Rand's, and quoted him declaring, "I deny the paternity and refuse to marry the mother."
+Wright biographer Ada Louise Huxtable described significant differences between Wright's philosophy and Rand's and quoted him, declaring, "I deny the paternity and refuse to marry the mother."
 Architecture critic Martin Filler said that Roark resembles the Swiss-French modernist architect Le Corbusier more closely than Wright.

 Peter Keating

 In contrast to the individualistic Roark, Peter Keating is a conformist who bases his choices on what others want.
-Introduced to the reader as Roark's classmate in architecture school, Keating does not really want to be an architect.
+Introduced to the reader as Roark's classmate in architecture school, two years ahead of him, Keating does not really want to be an architect.
 He loves painting, but his mother steers him toward architecture instead.
-In this as in all his decisions, Keating does what others expect rather than follow his personal interests.
+In this, as in all his decisions, Keating does what others expect rather than follow his personal interests.
 He becomes a social climber, focused on improving his career and social standing using a combination of personal manipulation and conformity to popular styles.
 He follows a similar path in his private life: he chooses a loveless marriage to Dominique instead of marrying the woman he loves—who lacks Dominique's beauty and social connections.
 By middle age, Keating's career is in decline and he is unhappy with his path, but it is too late for him to change.

 Rand did not use a specific architect as a model for Keating.
 Her inspiration for the character came from a neighbor she knew while working in Hollywood in the early 1930s.
 Rand asked this young woman to explain her goals in life.
-The woman's response was focused on social comparisons: the neighbor wanted her material possessions and social standing to equal or exceed those of other people.
+The woman's response was focused on social comparisons: The neighbor wanted her material possessions and social standing to equal or exceed those of other people.
 Rand created Keating as an archetype of this motivation, which she saw as the opposite of self-interest.